ToxPuro/astaroth/acc-runtime/README.md

 # The Astaroth Domain-Specific Language

-The Astaroth Domain-Specific Language (DSL) is a high-level GPGPU language designed for improved productivity and performance in stencil computations.
+The Astaroth Domain-Specific Language (DSL) is a high-level general-purpose(GP)GPU language designed for improved productivity and performance in stencil computations.
 The Astaroth DSL compiler (acc) is a source-to-source compiler, which converts DSL kernels into CUDA/HIP kernels.
 The generated kernels provide performance